-Currently, there is no specific test for eczema, and no single symptom or feature can be used to identify the disease.
+Currently, there is no specific test for atopic dermatitis, and no single symptom or feature can be used to identify the disease.
 The diagnosis is based on your medical history and the physical exam.
-Each patient has a unique combination of symptoms, and the symptoms and severity may vary over time.
+Each patient has a unique combination of symptoms and rash appearance.
+The symptoms and severity may vary over time.

 Your doctor will ask you about your medical history, family history of allergies, your symptoms, and possible exposure to allergens and irritants.
-Your skin will also be examined for characteristic signs of eczema.
+Your skin will also be examined for characteristic signs of atopic dermatitis.

 Your doctor may be able to make a diagnosis based on your medical exam.
 There are criteria to help make the diagnosis and assess severity.